 Ms. Lauren Merill Lockwood passed away unexpectedly Thursday, July 4, 2019 at her home in Columbia, following a brief illness.

-To send flowers in memory of Lauren Merill Lockwood, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Lauren Merill Lockwood, please visit our Heartfelt Sympathies Store.

 She was born on September 13, 1980, at Boone Hospital to William Merill and Lucile (Wohlt) Lockwood.
 The family moved to Jefferson City in 1983, and Lauren was a 1998 graduate of Jefferson City High School.
 She attended the University of Missouri and spent a semester at Universidad Iberoamericana in Mexico City, graduating from Mizzou with a degree in Spanish education in 2003.